-The City’s New Year’s Eve Bash has thousands of attendees and a handful of famous performers (Kardinal, Shawn Desman, and The Tenors, among others); it starts at 10pm in Nathan Phillips Square and airs on TV.
+The City’s New Year’s Eve Bash has thousands of attendees and a handful of famous performers (Award-winning R&B band Fathead, award winning DJ Clymaxxx and R&B/Funk band, God Made Me Funky among others); it starts at 8pm in Nathan Phillips Square and airs on TV.
 It’s free, family-friendly, and hosts a spectacular fireworks display.
+This year aside from free outdoor skating there will also be an interactive curling experience and tons of food trucks to keep you full and warm.

 If you don’t have happy memories of prom night, now’s your chance to try it again—Nyood is throwing a NYE Faux Prom, which includes spiked punch, lobster rolls, live music, and lots of puffy dresses.
 Nyood Restaurant and Bar is on Queen Street West (limited tickets are $50 at the door).
 Other party options include Bar 244, Cobra, Club V, Tryst Nightclub, or any of the big hotels (they often have dancing as well).

 Don’t forget Niagara Falls, about an hour and a half away—the New Year’s Eve party there is actually the largest televised live NYE event in Canada.
-It’s free, starts at 7:30pm, and is in Queen Victoria Park (which overlooks the famous falls).
+It’s free, starts at 8pm, and is in Queen Victoria Park (which overlooks the famous falls).
 The first fireworks display is at 8:45pm, and the second is, of course, at midnight.
-Performances include Our Lady Peace and Simple Plan.
+Performances include Demi Lovato, Sam Roberts and Serena Ryder.